 Supreme Cannabis Company (SPRWF)

-While most marijuana stocks received a sentiment lift following the midterm elections, Canada has actually forged the path forward.
-Earlier this year, our northern neighbor became the first G7 nation to approve recreational weed.
+When Canada became the first G7 nation to approve recreational weed in October 2018, it actually forged the path forward for marijuana startups.
 As a result, the lion’s share of marijuana penny stocks are based in Canada.

 What makes SPRWF stand out compared to other top marijuana penny stocks is that management is focused on a business-to-business (B2B) strategy.
 This enables the company to fine-tune its craft, rather than dilute its effectiveness through disparate supply-chain segments.

-So far, the markets have acknowledged Supreme Cannabis’ potential, but the ride has been anything but smooth.
+Last year the markets acknowledged Supreme Cannabis’ potential, but the ride was anything but smooth.
 SPRWF stock doubled in value between mid-August through September-end.
-However, it crashed back down to earth by mid-October.
+However, it crashed back down to earth by mid-October, 2018.

-In doing so, SPRWF stock managed to hold onto long-term support above $1.
+Since then, SPRWF stock has managed to hold onto long-term support above $1.
 It’s a high-risk, high-reward venture, but a very tempting one.

 Cannabis Science (CBIS)